Frequently Asked Questions

 Motions in General

-When should I file a motion with the Supreme Court?
+When should I file a motion with the Appellate Courts?

-Any requests for relief must be presented to the Supreme Court in a formal, written motion filed with the clerk.
+Any requests for relief must be presented to the Appellate Courts in a formal, written motion filed with the clerk.
 Request for relief may not be presented by way of an informal letter addressed to the justices or to the clerk of the court.
-See In re Petition to Recall Dunleavy, 104 Nev.
-784, 769 P.2d 1271 (1988).

 Does a motion have to be in a specific form?